-The Usage report in the Windows Dev Center dashboard lets you see how customers on Windows 10 are using your app and shows info about custom events that you've defined.
+The Usage report in the Windows Dev Center dashboard lets you see how customers on Windows 10 (including Xbox) are using your app, and shows info about custom events that you've defined.
 You can view this data in Partner Center, or download the report to view offline.

 Near the top of the page, you can select the time period for which you want to show data.
 The default selection is 30D (30 days), but you can choose to show data for 3, 6, or 12 months, or for a custom data range that you specify.

 You can also expand Filters to filter the data on this page by package version, market, and/or device type.

 - Package version: The default setting is All.
 If your app includes more than one package, you can choose a specific one here.

 - Market: The default filter is All markets, but you can limit the data to one or more markets.

-- Device type: The default setting is All, but you can choose to show data for only one specific device type.
+- Device type: The default setting is All, but you can choose to show data for only one specific device type (PC, console, tablet, etc.).

 The info in all of the charts listed below will reflect the date range and any filters you've selected (with the exception of New users in the Usage chart, which will not appear if any filters are selected).
 Some sections also allow you to apply additional filters.

-This report only includes usage data from customers on Windows 10 who have not opted out of providing telemetry info.
+This report only includes usage data from customers on Windows 10 (including Xbox) who have not opted out of providing telemetry info.
 The usage data for Xbox games is included here regardless of whether the customer was signed into Xbox Live.

 The Usage chart shows details about how your customers are using your app over the selected period of time.
 Note this chart does not track unique users for your app or unique user sessions (that is, a user is represented in this chart whether they used your app just once or multiple times).

 This chart has four separate tabs that you can view, showing usage by day or week (depending on the duration you've selected).